 On the day when all other shades are going to be gone, Allah will shade and shelter those that give charity and look after the poor.
 The Muslim’s sacrifices during this life are going to be their protection on the Day of Judgment.

 By sacrificing a part of one’s wealth and giving it in charity, the individual is guaranteeing protection for themselves from tragedy and misfortune.

 The Prophet said: “Give charity at without postponing, for it stands within the way of calamity.”
 (Al-Tirmidhi)

 It is acceptable to offer one’s charity to those in need in one’s circle of relatives.

-The longer someone holds onto money and fails to share it as charity, the harder it’s going to be afterward to spare that wealth.
-Hiding away one’s wealth and depriving the needy of even a little kindness won’t only come to haunt the greedy, but their misfortune are going to be multiplied and that they are going to be led down a misguided path.
+The longer someone holds onto money and fails to share it as a charity, the harder it’s going to be afterward to spare that wealth.
+Hiding away one’s wealth and depriving the needy or even a little kindness won’t only come to haunt the greedy, but their misfortune is going to be multiplied, and that they are going to be led down a misguided path.